mongodb/specifications/source/retryable-writes/retryable-writes.rst

       }

       /*
-       * We try to select another
+       * We try to select server that is not the one that failed by passing the
+       * failed server as a deprioritized server.
        * If we cannot select a writable server, do not proceed with retrying and
        * throw the previous error.
 The caller can then infer that an attempt was
        * made and failed. */